 Jesus gives us rest and all we need.
 He personally looks after each of us with great care.

 Jesus takes us by the hand and leads us to a place of refreshment.
-Notice that it says “still waters.”
-He knows that sometimes we need to get away from the raging streams of life and rest near his calm and peaceful waters.
+Notice that it says “quiet waters.”
+He knows that sometimes we need to get away from the raging streams of life and find true rest.

 He is the great healer.
 Deep in our soul, where no medicine can penetrate, He is the cure.

-Jesus is our guide- he directs us to a path of integrity, of right living.
+Jesus is our guide- he directs us to the right paths of integrity, of right living.

 He has a purpose for us.
 We are to reflect his glory.